How to Make Gingerbread Pizza Cookies with Video

 #6 piping tip for the “cheese” on the pizza.
 A large tip will make bubbles in your icing but that’s okay.
 Just pop them with the turkey lacer.

 4mm Black Pearl Dragees

 - Begin by picking your favorite mini cookie cutters.
-For these pizza cookies I used a mini gingerbread men, tree, stocking, and snowflake cutter.
-I found a mini set with a gingerbread man, tree, and a star at Target for less than $1.50.
-Okay it was $1.49, but that is less than $1.50.
+For these pizza cookies, I used mini gingerbread men, trees, stocking, and snowflake cutters.
+I found a mini-set with a gingerbread man, tree, and a star at Target for less than $1.50.
+Okay, it was $1.49, but that is less than $1.50.
 I didn’t use the star, but you can bet your bottom dollar I will use it to make another pizza.

 - For the tree cookies, use the brown royal icing to make the tree trunk and let it dry for at least 10 minutes.
 If you have high humidity where you live you may need to let it dry longer so the icing colors won’t bleed together as the icing dries.

 - Next, pipe the top of the tree with electric green royal icing.
 While the green icing is wet, add the rainbow nonpareils.
 Be careful!
 Those little suckers bounce better than basketballs. 😉

 - With the red royal icing, pipe the bottom of the stocking and let it dry completely.

 - Pipe the ‘fur’ with the white royal icing.